termermc/Twine/README.md

 ## Building
 Before building, be sure you have at least JDK 8 and Gradle installed.
-To build on Unix-based systems (Darwin, Linux, BSD) run `./gradlew shadowJar` and on Windows run `gradlew.bat shadowJar`.
+To build on Unix/Unix-like systems (Darwin, Linux, BSD) run `./gradlew shadowJar` and on Windows run `gradlew.bat shadowJar`.
 The compiled executable will be in `build/libs/` as `twine-all.jar`.

 ## Getting Started